ebbflow-io/cargo-deb-armv7-debian/README.md

 ## Inputs

 `cmd` - The command to be executed inside the container.
-Defaults to `cargo deb --target=armv7-unknown-linux-musleabihf --no-strip`
+Defaults to `cargo deb --target=armv7-unknown-linux-musleabihf`

 ## Outputs